oktadev/okta-blog/_source/_posts/2022-07-11-kubernetes-jhipster-aws.md

 **This will take several minutes to run.**

-**This cluster costs money as long as it is running.** If you only keep it running for the hour or so you need to run the tutorial, the costs are small. **If you forget and leave it running for a month or two, it could cost a lot more.
+> **IMPORTANT:** **This cluster costs money as long as it is running.** If you only keep it running for the hour or so you need to run the tutorial, the costs are small. **If you forget and leave it running for a month or two, it could cost a lot more.
 Don't forget to delete it when you are done!**

 You are using a managed cluster with EC2 nodes.
 You are not using the newer, Fargate managed clusters because when I tried Fargate I ran into problems.
 There are reports of a compatibility problem between Fargate and Eureka.
 See [this google groups thread](https://groups.google.com/g/jhipster-dev/c/148uESs6vns) and [this GitHub repository](https://github.com/jussiseppala/eurekafargatesample).